 Finding the tonnage of your AC unit may be as simple as walking outside and reading the label on the condenser unit.
 Most of the time, manufacturers don’t list tons, though; they list BTUs instead.

 Lucky for you, we already taught you that math!
 Simply divide the BTUs by 12,000 to calculate the tonnage of your unit.
 For example, if your air conditioner is 36,000 BTUs, you have a 3-ton unit.

 Some manufacturers bury tonnage or BTU information in their model numbers.
 Look for an even, two-digit number between 18 and 60.
 Or, you might see a three-digit number starting with 0.
 If you find one of those numbers, chances are good it’s the unit’s BTUs:

 And so on.

 In general, one ton will sufficiently cool 400 square feet of space.
 So, if you have a 2000 square-foot home, you likely need a five-ton AC unit.
 But square footage isn’t the only factor that determines AC tonnage requirements.

 Also, it’s not necessarily the case that you should replace your existing AC unit with a unit of the exact same size.
 For example, if you’ve done any remodeling to increase your livable square footage, you may need a larger unit.
 If you’ve improved the energy efficiency of your home, you may be better off with a smaller one.

-The best way to get the perfect unit to keep you and your family affordably comfortable all summer long is to have our Austin AC experts do an assessment and offer recommendations.
+The best way to get the perfect unit to keep you and your family affordably comfortable all summer long is to have our HVAC services Austin experts do an assessment and offer recommendations.
 Schedule a convenient appointment today!